kougi/Xonotic.exe.pub/README.md

 The above will create a start, a checkpoint, but no finish, so you'll need to return to start to trigger the stop.

+You can view the triggers visually, by using this command while testing:

+*r_showbboxes 5*